Sustainability certifications are labels that show a product, service, or company meets certain environmental, social, or non-toxic standards.

 Relates to: Environmental education and sustainability in schools.

-Requirements: Schools must follow a seven-step framework that includes establishing an eco-committee, developing an action plan, and improving areas like energy, water, and waste management.
+What are the Requirements: Schools must follow a seven-step framework that includes establishing an eco-committee, developing an action plan, and improving areas like energy, water, and waste management.

-Description: Eco-Schools is the most extensive global sustainable schools program in the world, covering 56,000 schools in 70 countries.
+What does it mean: Eco-Schools is the most extensive global sustainable schools program in the world, covering 56,000 schools in 70 countries.

 Link: Eco-Schools